 MyConcern is a cloud based reporting system, so any concerns can be reported and accessed by the DSL Team in any place at any time.
-Where pupils and / or staff are required, by law, to isolate they are contacted at least day

 Where pupils and / or staff are required, by law, to isolate they are contacted at least daily and any concerns recorded on MyConcern.